TroyCalaquian/rhythm-game-info/README.md

 6. Put front facing text into localization document (Possibly support multiple languages?)
 7. Link to topdown view of chart.
 8. Link/refer to codex entry (VERY UNLIKELY)
+9. Change styling to be closer to Chunithm

 # Credits